 Set your desired default options for S/MIME email via the four checkboxes under Encrypted email, then click OK to close the Trust Center Window.

-Begin composing a new email message in Outlook.
+Now that your S/MIME certificate is installed and configured, you can start sending signed and encrypted messages.
+Begin by creating a new email message in Outlook.
 Under Options, you can toggle the encryption and/or digital signature settings for the message.